This blog post was last updated on Wednesday, April 13th.

 The Goal of Real Estate Pipeline Management: Visibility, Deal Flow & Scale

 Optimizing real estate pipeline management doesn’t necessarily mean overhauling how your firm invests.
-Instead, it’s an opportunity to make minor changes to your existing process and implement the right technology, like a deal management platform.
+Instead, it’s an opportunity to make minor changes to your existing process and implement the right investment software, like a deal management platform.
 In turn, deal teams work the highest level of efficiency and generate the highest returns.

 8 Bottlenecks You Can Eliminate to Improve Real Estate Pipeline Management

 As your firm scales, reevaluating how your technology empowers holistic, efficient investment is essential.
 These are the most common bottlenecks that investment management firms can eliminate by upgrading to real estate deal pipeline management technology.

 1. Managing Critical Deal Data in a Local Drive or Shared Drive Instead of Deal Pipeline Software